Osborne Village Resource Centre is in Partnership with:

 We are a warm, inclusive, safe space devoted to assist individuals to achieve professional pride.

-Individuals who use the Centre range from young people to seniors and are from varied cultural backgrounds, as well as those who have special needs.
+Individuals who use the Centre range from young people to seniors and are from varied cultural backgrounds, including individuals with special needs.

-The Centre opened in 1996 with a partnership between the South Winnipeg Technical Centre (now known as Winnipeg Technical College) and Human Resources Development Canada.
+The Centre opened in 1996 with a partnership between the South Winnipeg Technical Centre (now known as Manitoba Institute of Trades and Technology) and Human Resources Development Canada.

-The provincial department Manitoba Entrepreneurship, Training and Trade is the Centre's primary funder.
-Winnipeg Technical College continues to provide administrative leadership and operational support to the Osborne Village Resource Centre.
+The provincial department of Jobs and the Economy, is the Centre's primary funder.
+Manitoba Institute of Trades and Technology continues to provide administrative leadership and operational support to the Osborne Village Resource Centre.

 Osborne Village Resource Centre opened in January 1996 on the northeast corner of Osborne Street and River Avenue.
 In July 2001, the Centre successfully moved to its present address.
 This change of location was necessitated by the huge increase in the number of clients since the Centre's opening.

-Osborne Village Resource Centre employs seven full-time staff members.
+Osborne Village Resource Centre employs 9 staff members.
 Many volunteers also contribute valuable support to the Centre in a variety of roles.